Rutiktorambe/NewsApp/README.md

 About API:-https://newsapi.org/docs

 # Note:-
-- If API no works change api from  js file  -or-
+- If API not works change api from  js file  -or-
 - Clone the Repo. and run offline.